 So why does knowing about this help us on a day-to-day basis?
 As Halvorson says, “goals are like lenses in a pair of glasses.
 The goals you pursue determine not only what you see but how you see it—the things you notice and how you interpret what happens to you.”
 For that reason it is very important that we recognize our mindset and figure out ways to insure that our goals reflect what will more likely bring us closer to that which will make us happy and fulfilled.

 For example, what do most students hope to get when they go to college?
-There’s a very good chances that if you ask any student what they want to achieve they will say that they want to get good grades.
+Chances are good that if you ask any student what they want to achieve they will say that they want to get good grades.
 But now that we know “good” grades are the goals of a Get-Good mindset, it’s easy to see how that sets us up to compare ourselves with others and to strive to prove that we are smart.
-Instead, instead a Get-Better approach gives us the option of saying our goal is to learn as much as possible about our area of study and ourselves—and to enjoy the journey along the way.
+Instead, a Get-Better approach gives us the option of saying our goal is to learn as much as possible about our area of study and ourselves—and to enjoy the journey along the way.

 Meanwhile, a person with a Get-Better mindset takes difficulty in stride.
 They use their challenges to improve themselves and their resilience allows them to face just about any difficulty.
 And as said before, those with a Get-Better mindset also tend to enjoy the journey more—no matter what the goal.
 They aren’t trying to prove anything to anyone else, only to see how far they can go.
 They also have fewer problems with asking others for help because again, they aren’t as worried about what others think of them.